nusretipek/biovism/README.md

 ## Working with Git and GitHub

 If have no working knowledge of Git at commandline, then I suggest you to go over [Git in 2 Minutes](https://www.garyrobinson.net/2014/10/git-in-two-minutes-for-a-solo-developer.html) and [Git in 5 Minutes](https://classic.scottr.org/presentations/git-in-5-minutes/).
-Note that you migt need to still search [Git Documentation](https://git-scm.com/doc) for specific tasks. <br /><br />
+Note that you might need to still search [Git Documentation](https://git-scm.com/doc) for specific tasks. <br /><br />

 **Step 1.** Fork this repository (via web browser or Github CLI) / clone using the above command (Git Bash)<br />
 **Step 2.** Make changes locally and push to your origin (Git Bash or Github CLI)<br />